 You have finished your film and now you want to get it out there under the noses of acquisition executives, right?
-But which film festival do you send it to?
+But which film festivals do you send it to?
 There’s over five types of film festival, and with over 5,000 film festivals around the world, negotiating a film festival strategy can be overwhelming.

 Before you embark on your festival hunt it’s helpful to plan your strategy – and decide what your priorities are.